navyanthkusampudi/TDA_BirdSongs/Main_research_questions.md

 *persistent cohomology might be a useful tool for describing the dynamical flow of topological manifolds*

 **Embedding parameters**: Intuitively, by increasing the embedding dimension the spiral arms get stretched and disentangle (?).

+### Other intresting questions

+Is there a music theory of bird songs?

+Why do we find bird songs melodic?

+To what extent can we reconstruct the bird songs patterns from harmonic principles?

+How do these bird patterns look like played on a human instrument? (e.g. piano)) (maybe like transcribing orchestral music with many instruments into music of a single instrument by identifying the relevant underlying harmonic patterns)

+Do the patterns found in the bird songs match human patterns?